woojoo666/arcana-notes/notes.md

 	* section "Insertion and Cloning"
 25. `callee(arguments)` will automatically clone both the `callee` and the `arguments` object, and combine the two
 	* so be careful of both insertions in the `callee` and `arguments` object
+25. arguments object is a template, and behavior declared inside is deferred until the combiner returns the result
+	* this means that, insertions and cloning defined in the arguments, will not be evaluated if the callee is a template
+	* section: "Arguments as a Template", "Clones and Calls Declared Inside the Arguments"

 ### Implementation Rules